devsar/responder-vuejs/README.md

 ## Backend/Responder related things

+  > Question: How can i test that the backend is working?
+  - Answer: Just go to `http://localhost:8000/ping`, you should get back a json with info about the framework/version running and the Python version being used in the container.

   > Question: Can i change the port where Responder runs?
 If `true`, how?
   - Answer: Yes you can.
 Just change `PORT` environment var (at `.env` file) or in `docker-compose.yml`